kuhletcg/kuhletcg/_posts/2021-05-18-Visualize data with a bar chart.md

 ## Introduction

 My day was busy, today I was busy with free code camp projects (Visualize data with a bar chart).
 I was required to build a bar chart with HTML and javaScript.
 I was also busy with Moral's project (TCG-student-tracker).
-So far done with a form the only thing left is the functionality of the form.
+So far done with a Login form the only thing left is the functionality of the form.
 I have completed the bar chart so I left with four projects to complete.
 Tomorrow I will continue with free code camp projects.